Izychuks10/my-tech-projects/14-age-calculator/README.md

 Create an age calculator using HTML, CSS, and JavaScript.
 The app calculates and displays their exact age, including years, and months.

-> If you follow by guides of roadmap is use external package in npm, its include 2 packages: Javascript Datepicker and Luxon.
-But in this project, I have my own challenge is build a simple my own datepicker and also calculate function by my self research.
+> If you follow by guides of roadmap to use external package in npm, its include 2 packages: Javascript Datepicker and Luxon.
+But in this project, I challenge myself to research and build a simple my own datepicker and also calculate function by myself.

 All tasks I must todo:

--   [] Using previous project [FE06 - Datepicker UI][fe06-datepcicker-ui] I have done with UI, and now just begin build function for show up the calendar by Javascript.
+-   [x] Using previous project [FE06 - Datepicker UI][fe06-datepcicker-ui] I have done with UI, and now just begin build function for show up the calendar by Javascript.
--   [] Research caculates age, years and months for display the results.
+-   [x] Research caculates age, years and months for display the results.

-Project based on [Age Calcularot][age-calculator] from [Roadmap Ideas Frontend Projects][roadmap-frontend-projects]
+Project based on [Age Calculator][age-calculator] from [Roadmap Ideas Frontend Projects][roadmap-frontend-projects]

 -   **Status**: DONE 🎉
 -   **Demo**: [here][demo-link] 🚀

+## Notes

+Current calendar not really completed, just a basic calendar.
+I am thinking to impove for more featureds like:

+-   [ ] Can pick years and months when click the title calendar.
+Like some packages calendar: bootstrap or JS Datepicker etc...
+-   [ ] Format the date

+Will create and updates ASAP!!! :wink:

 ## License